VA

 Structure: Price based on outcomes and value delivered, not time

-Pros: Highest profit potential, aligns pricing with client ROI, positions you as strategic partner
+Pros: Highest profit potential, aligns pricing with client ROI, positions you as smart partner

 Example Applications: